Philipp Franz Balthasar Von Siebold

 Satisfied that his Japanese collaborators would continue his work, he journeyed back on the frigate Java to his former residence, Batavia, in possession of his enormous collection of thousands of animals and plants, his books and his maps.
 The botanical garden of Buitenzorg would soon house Siebold's surviving, living flora collection of 2,000 plants.
 He arrived in the Netherlands on July 7, 1830.

-His stay in Japan and Batavia had lasted for a period of eight years.
+His stay in Japan and Batavia lasted eight years.

 Nippon

-The results of these travels and extensive researches being embodied in his magnificent work "Nippon, Archiv zur Beschreibung von Japan und dessen Neben-und Schutzlandern,... ".
-In 1832, the first part of a volume of this richly illustrated ethnographical and geographical work on Japan.
-He wrote six further parts, the last ones published posthumously in 1882.
-It is clear that Siebold tried to deal with all aspects of Japan's nature and culture.
-An essential part of 'Nippon' was formed by the illustrations, which in great part were taken from objects in his ethnographic collection.
+The results of these travels and extensive research are embodied in his magnificent work, "Nippon, Archiv zur Beschreibung von Japan und dessen Neben- und Schutzlandern... " In 1832, the first part of a volume of this richly illustrated ethnographical and geographical work on Japan.
+He wrote six further parts, the last of which were published posthumously in 1882.
+It is clear that Siebold sought to address all aspects of Japanese nature and culture.
+An essential part of 'Nippon' was the illustrations, which in large part were drawn from objects in his ethnographic collection.

 His sons published an edited and lower-priced reprint in 1887.

-We offer for sale several original prints from 'Nippon, Archiv zur Beschreibing" or "Flora Japonica" by Von Siebold.
+We offer for sale several original prints from 'Nippon, Archiv zur Beschreibung ' or 'Flora Japonica' by Von Siebold.

 Flora Japonica